top of page

 • The WHS Act states that every person must be able to give their views and suggestions if the health and safety matter may affect them in their job.
 Every person must be given that chance.

 Health and Safety issues can happen at any time.
 Therefore, consultation may need to take place at any time.
-HSRs need to be there to have the conversation.
+HSRs need to be there to have the required conversations.
+It might be an emergency.
 If the HSR is off site or off work on that day then a deputy HSR must take over.

 Consultation needs to be able to take place at any given time during the day, every day of the week.
-An HSR therefore has an operational role in the WHSMS in their workplace.
+In businesses that have work groups, an HSR therefore is important to the operation of the WHS management system.

 WHS consultation is a two-way street

-The health and safety management system is overseen by the PCBU and officers of the PCBU.
-Supervisors and managers must manage the system and ensure staff follow the rules.
-The “voice of the workers” is represented by the health and safety representatives for each of the workgroups.
+The health and safety management system is to be provided by the PCBU and the directors and CEOs manage it.
+They get their line managers and supervisors to ensure staff follow the rules.
 Cooperation, coordination and representation is a two-way street, and in a business where HSRs are trained and empowered to do their part in helping the business provide a safe and healthy work environment, you would expect a robust and strong WHS management system.
 Such is a win-win for everyone.
 Following the requirements of the WHS Act and WHS Regulation make this thoroughly achievable.

 4th May 2023